Does Health Insurance Cover Work-Related Injuries?

 Financial Protection and Peace of Mind With Work Insurance

-The fact that an employer has work insurance for employee injuries provides powerful peace of mind.
+The fact that an employer has a work related injuries policy provides powerful peace of mind.
 For the employer, it’s great to know that they’re meeting their legal obligation and that an employee injury won’t create financial hardship for the company.
 For employees, it’s comforting to have financial protection in the event of an injury and to know that their family won’t have to shoulder a potentially significant financial burden.
+Taking these worries away by making sure a business is properly covered is important and something that should always be taken seriously.

-So, although the answer to the question, "Does health insurance cover work-related injuries?" is no, workers’ comp insurance does!
+Although the answer to the question, "Does health insurance cover work-related injuries?" is no, workers’ comp insurance does!
+That’s one reason—in addition to legal requirements—that so many businesses have workers’ comp coverage.

 Learn About Your Employer’s Work-Related Injuries Policy

 Workers' compensation insurance helps with work-related medical bills and other expenses.
-But it’s also good to learn about your employer’s work-related injuries policy.
+However, it’s also good to learn about your employer’s work-related injuries policy and make sure you're completely up to date with it.

 How will the company support you as you recover from an on-the-job injury?
 How quickly are you required to return to work?
+Does health insurance cover work-related injuries after settlement?
 It's important that you understand your responsibilities, your employer’s responsibilities, and the details around work accidents and compensation.
+Always ask questions if you're not sure how a policy works or how it could affect you on the job.

 Other Small Business Insurance That Companies Need

-Workers' comp is an essential part of every company's insurance strategy.
+Workers' compensation and health insurance (the latter from another company) are essential parts of every company's insurance strategy.
 However, there are other policies from biBERK that you should consider to ensure that your business is fully protected from financial issues associated with liability and losses.
 They are:

 - General liability insurance